sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/europe/README.md

 ## Greek Myths

 Deucalion, Ogyges, and Dardanus.
-All seem to have been the same flood.
+All seem to have occurred very close to each other temporally.

 ### Deucalion Greek Flood Myth (1528 BC)